 *USA – The VAT rate varies in different states.
 6.5% applies to Washington.

-*Cambodia – Prices in shops, especially electronics, usually listed and sold in USD.
+*Cambodia – Prices in shops, especially electronics, are usually listed and sold in USD.

 * Brasil – the world’s most complex tax system